tocoolforu14/sbstck-dl/README.md

 - [wemoveon2](https://github.com/wemoveon2) and [lenzj](https://github.com/lenzj) for the discussion and help implementing the support for private newsletters

+## Contact

+For any issues/suggestions check the [Issues](https://github.com/alexferrari88/sbstck-dl/issues) tab.
+For all other requests (e.g. you want me to create something custom made for you, do some scraping for you, etc.), you can reach out on [X](https://x.com/theAlexFerrari) or [LinkedIn](https://www.linkedin.com/in/arferrari1/).

 ## TODO

 - [x] Improve retry logic